In Case You Missed It … Procurement and Supply Market Roundup

 Essential Trends and Impacts Presentation for Procurement Executives – a GEP event

-On March 3, when eWorld comes to close, GEP will be hosting a drinks and hors d’oeuvres reception for senior procurement executives.
+On March 3, when eWorld comes to a close, GEP will be hosting a drinks and hors d’oeuvres reception for senior procurement executives.
 Senior director of consulting, Prashant Ram, will present the firm’s analysis of emerging best practices drawing from GEP’s annual Outlook report.

-Analyst Magnus Bergfors examines the question of suites vs. specialist solutions.
-He takes a look at the advantages of both and answers: what should you do if you are facing this question?

-Supply Chain Media has developed an ‘IT Subway Map’ for Europe giving an overview of the different types of supply chain software and their various European vendors.
-Each subway line represents a particular type of supply chain software.
+There will be an opportunity to ask questions and get involved in discussions and network with your peers at this informal gathering.
+Contact Frediana.Bia@gep.com

 And in other news …